GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 > 9. Do not get sunburned
 > 10. Do not get killed

-These are very glib, but they get at heart of what expedetionary behavior means.
+These are very glib, but they get at heart of what expeditionary behavior means.
 It is a focus on putting the group above yourself.
 If you want to survive an expedition you need to rely on your team.